rosemaina/Cat2OOP/README.md

 # CRUD APPLICATION - MOVIES
 This is a crud application made with JavaFX, RMI and, JDBC.
-The application can create, delete, view and edit movie titles.
+The application can createn and delete BucketLists.

 ### Prerequisites
 * IntelliJ IDEA Ultimate